Anambas, South East Asia's Maldives

 Once you're in Anambas, go right ahead and island-hop to your heart's content.
 Witness turtles nesting and spot the dolphins that have made Anambas their home, whilst you hop from jewel island to jewel island.

-If you, too, would like to discover The New Maldives in Asia, then head for Anambas.
+If you, too, would like to discover the breathtaking beauty of South East Asia's Maldives, then head for Anambas.